 Data and experiences from the SPC Regional Tuna Tagging Project (RTTP) and Philippines Tuna Research Project (PTRP) have been referred to.
-Although these projects employed a pole-and-line vessel as the principal fishing and tagging platform, the vessel has concentrated its efforts in the main purse seine area in the WTP and fished on essentially the same surface and subsurface schools available to seiners, as evidenced by the high proportion of recoveries of tagged fish from the purse seine vessels.
+Although these projects employed a pole-and-line vessel as the principal fishing and tagging platform, the vessel concentrated its efforts in the main purse seine area in the WTP and essentially fished on the surface and subsurface schools available to seiners, as evidenced by the high proportion of recoveries of tagged fish from the purse-seine vessels.

 The experiences and private log books of two SPC staff members (D.G.
-Itano and K. Bailey), who have worked on U.S. seiners in the WTP and New Zealand fisheries for a number of years, have also been incorporated in this report.
+Itano and K. Bailey), who have worked on US seiners in the WTP and New Zealand fisheries for a number of years, have also been incorporated in this report.